How ADHD Ignites Rejection Sensitive Dysphoria

 When this emotional response is externalized, it looks like an impressive, instantaneous rage at the person or situation responsible for causing the pain.
 50% of people who are assigned court-mandated anger-management treatment have previously unrecognized ADHD.

-RSD can make people with ADHD anticipate rejection — even when it anything but certain.
+RSD can make people with ADHD anticipate rejection — even when it is anything but certain.
 This can make them vigilant about avoiding it, which can be misdiagnosed as social phobia.
 Social phobia is an intense anticipatory fear that you will embarrass or humiliate yourself in public, or that you will be scrutinized harshly by the outside world.

 Rejection sensitivity is hard to tease apart.
 Often, people can’t find the words to describe its pain.
 They say it’s intense, awful, terrible, overwhelming.
 It is always triggered by the perceived or real loss of approval, love, or respect.